Telegram-Mini-Apps/telegram-apps/apps/docs/platform/init-data.md

       </a>
     </td>
     <td>
       <i>Optional</i>.
-An object containing information about the chat with the bot in which
-      the Mini Apps was launched.
-It is returned only for Mini Apps opened through the attachments menu.
+An object containing data about the chat where the bot was launched via the attachment menu.
+Returned for supergroups, channels and group chats – only for Mini Apps launched via the attachment menu.
     </td>
   </tr>